Raymond Blanc

 Raymond Blanc OBE (born 19 November 1949) is a French chef.
-Blanc is the chef patron at Le Manoir aux Quat' Saisons, a hotel-restaurant in Great Milton, Oxfordshire, England.
+Blanc is the chef at Le Manoir aux Quat' Saisons, a hotel-restaurant in Great Milton, Oxfordshire, England.
 The restaurant has two Michelin stars and scored 9/10 in the Good Food Guide.
-He is entirely self-taught, but has himself taught or employed other chefs including Heston Blumenthal, John Burton-Race, Michael Caines, Paul Liebrandt, and Marco Pierre White.
+He is entirely self-taught, and has taught or employed chefs including Heston Blumenthal, John Burton-Race, Michael Caines, Paul Liebrandt, and Marco Pierre White.

 Early life

 Blanc was born near Besançon, the capital of the Franche-Comté region in eastern France, between Burgundy and the Jura mountains.
 He grew up in Saône, a village just east of there.

 While his two sisters were taught to cook by the influential Maman Blanc, his father taught Blanc and his two brothers to work in the kitchen garden.
 His father gave him a colander and foraging map for his 10th birthday, and what he collected his mother taught him to cook.